02 Oct How do I get my property ready for a tenant?

 - Check your washer hoses.
 Steel braided hoses hold up better than rubber.
 Rubber can wear down leading to leaks after five years.

-A property requires regular maintenance, so make sure you to hire a state licensed inspector to perform a full inspection before purchasing the property and then have an expert to walk the property and look for problems that the tenant may not have reported at least twice a year.
+A property requires regular maintenance, so make sure you hire a state licensed inspector to perform a full inspection before purchasing the property and then have an expert to walk the property and look for problems that the tenant may not have reported at least twice a year.

 The Make-Ready Between Each Tenant